EU Social Security Number (SSN) or Equivalent ID

 Corroborative evidence keywords

-social security, SSN, sozialversicherung, sécurité sociale, previdenza sociale, ID number, identification, ID card, license, permit, registration, certificate, field, column, row, entry, record, value, form, register (+21 more)
+social security, SSN, sozialversicherung, sécurité sociale, previdenza sociale, ID number, identification, ID card, license, permit, registration, certificate, data record, database record, record set, data extract, data export, database table, spreadsheet, data registry (+15 more)

 Proximity: 300 characters